Aubreymcfato/newclues/clues_.md

 [66](http://www.cluetrain.com/newclues/#66).
 And, by the way, how about calling "native ads" by any of their real names: "product placement," "advertorial," or "fake fuckinggosh darn news"?

 [67](http://www.cluetrain.com/newclues/#67).
 Advertisers got along without being creepy for generations.
-They can get along without being creepy on the Net, too.
+They can get along without being creepy on La Rete, too.

 ##d.
-The Gitmo of the Net.
+The Gitmo of La Rete.

 [68](http://www.cluetrain.com/newclues/#68).
 We all love our shiny apps, even when they're sealed as tight as a Moon base.
 But put all the closed apps in the world together and you have a pile of apps.